-The following sections describe our findings and recommendations for the CCTC as of June 2022.
-This report is designed to encourage the team to discuss potential opportunities for improvement in accordance with Best Practice Standards.
+The following sections describe our findings and recommendations for the SERDTD as of June 2022.
+This report is designed to encourage the team to discuss potential opportunities for improvement in accordance with the 10 Key Components and Best Practice Standards.
 NPC encourages teams to review this report together, discuss observations, and identify opportunities for improvement.